delaneyj/grug/docs/guide/features.md

 import { someMethod } from 'my-dep'
 ```

-The above will throw an error in the browser.
-Vite detects such bare module imports in all served `.js` files and rewrites them to resolved paths like `/node_modules/my-dep/dist/my-dep.js?v=1.0.0` so that the browser can handle them properly.
+The above will throw an error in the browser. grug detects such bare module imports in all served `.js` files and rewrites them to resolved paths like `/node_modules/my-dep/dist/my-dep.js?v=1.0.0` so that the browser can handle them properly.

 **Dependency Caching**